invictus-integration/docs-ifa/dashboard/installation/dashboard-migration.md

 ## Dashboard URL
 The Invictus V2 release pipeline will create a new App Service dashboard resource with a -v2 suffix e.g invictus-dev-invictusdashboard-v2.
 This means that the URL of this resource will be used to access the new dashboard.
 If instead you wish to maintain your current URLs for the dashboard, the old dashboard App Service resource must be deleted from your resource group.
 Then, pass `invictusDashboardWebAppName` as a parameter to the release script, passing the name of the app service as a value.

+## Common Issues When Migrating
+- `You cannot change the OS hosting your app at this time.
+Please recreate your app with the desired OS.`

+  If you are passing the `servicePlanName` parameter to the dashboard release pipeline, this must be updated by adding `-linux` to the end of its value (feel free to maintain your own naming conventions). *This change is required for the dashboard pipeline only*.